 “Science is Curiosity” – Sally Ride, Astronaut and First American Woman in Space

-In this interdisciplinary course, your child will dive deep into the scientific method with higher order thinking approaches such as questioning, discussion, investigation, analysis, and problem-solving.
+Dive deep into the scientific method with higher order thinking approaches and problem-based learning that includes investigation, analysis, discussion, experimentation, and lab work.

 LITERATURE AND WRITING